abe-winter/automigrate/kube/README.md

 1. Warts are to be expected, raise issues if these docs are incomplete / unclear / wrong
 1. That being said, such support is not guaranteed
 1. Loss of data or undesired extra data are among the many possible bad outcomes of using this

-## Rough description

-Want to run migrations as kubernetes jobs using automig so that you don't have to manually define `up` and `down` steps?
-You're in the right place.

-The stuff in this folder should guide you through attaching automig to your git repo & kube cluster.

 ## Details